alizeeeupherte/Alizee-s-portfolio/README.md

 ### Professional experiences

-Here is my last professional experience as a model maker.
+Here is my professional experience as a model maker at Jacques Ferrier Architecture office.
-Explorations of materials for tenders: [Professional-experiences](https://alizeeeupherte.github.io/Professional-experiences/).
+This [Professional-experiences](https://alizeeeupherte.github.io/Professional-experiences/) was all about explorations of materials for tenders.

+Today, I work half time with STUDIO HOXHA.